 - Deposits with tier one foreign banks, in terms of capital and short-term and long- term risk ratings assigned by the main international risk rating agencies, such as Standard & Poor's, Moody's and Fitch. - Fixed income securities issued by international organizations or foreign public institutions.
-As of December 31, 2023 and 2022, said obligations must have a long-term rating among the 5 highest ratings from the more than 20 ratings assigned by the risk rating agencies. - Investments in debt issues of private institutions are not allowed.
+As of December 31, 2024 and 2023, said obligations must have a long-term rating among the 5 highest ratings from the more than 20 ratings assigned by the risk rating agencies. - Investments in debt issues of private institutions are not allowed.

-The magnitude and concentration of the Central Bank's exposure to credit risk can be observed directly from the statement of financial position, which describes the size and composition of the Central Bank's financial assets.
+The magnitude and concentration of the Central Bank's exposure to credit risk can be obtained directly from the statement of financial position, which describes the size and composition of the Central Bank's financial assets.

-As of December 31, 2023, the risk rating of the investment portfolio is summarized as follows:
+As of December 31, 2024, the risk rating of the investment portfolio is summarized as follows:

-2023 (%) 2022 (%)
+Percentage (%) 2024 (%) 2023 (%)

 Long- term rating

-AAA 57 63
+AAA 67 57

-AA+ / AA/ AA- 28 24
+AA+ / AA/ AA- 22 28

-A+ / A/ A- 15 13
+A+ / A/ A- 11 15

 100 100

-Based on the obtained risk ratings and management's analysis as of December 31, 2023 and 2022, the Central Bank has no exposure in countries or institutions with debt issues that may represent a credit risk for its deposits with foreign banks and its investments.
+Based on the obtained risk ratings and management's analysis as of December 31, 2024 and 2023, the Central Bank has no exposure in countries or institutions with debt issues that may represent a credit risk for its deposits with foreign banks and its investments.